satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 7. Create Azure storage used to save event messages from Platform Service, where you will get an account name and account key.
 For details, see [Create a storage account](/azure/storage/common/storage-account-create).

-8. Create Azure service bus for the process of saving the event messages to storage, from where you will get connection string.
-Refer to [this link](https://azure.microsoft.com/documentation/articles/service-bus-dotnet-get-started-with-queues/) for details.
+8. Create Azure Service Bus for the process of saving the event messages to storage, and getting the connection string.
+For details, see [Get started with Azure Service Bus queues (.NET)](/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).

 ## Deployment